 This is a loose jeans style with the hem falling somewhere at midcalf.

-This is a pair of jeans with a different period – a fashion style from the past.
+This is a pair of jeans with a different period – a type of style from the past.

 Jeans types according to embellishments